hadifarzipour/drupal-postgres-pgadmin-DockerCompose/README.md

-# Project Title: Drupal with PostgreSQL and pgAdmin
+# Drupal with PostgreSQL and pgAdmin

 This project sets up a **Drupal** website using **PostgreSQL** as the database and **pgAdmin** for managing the database.
 It uses **Docker Compose** to spin up three services: **PostgreSQL**, **Drupal**, and **pgAdmin**.